 ‘I feel like I can like when I see it I’d be able to tell if it’s fake news or like fake picture easier than before.’

 - ‘For me, I don’t really look at news that much either.
 But like, especially when I’m scrolling on social media, like, I tend to kind of look at things, especially Instagram, because I’m like, Oh, I wish I could take photos as perfect as that.
 And then I’m like, wait, but that isn’t real though.’

 eQuality Time is a charity our Registered Charity Number is 1177233 (Charity application form) and we are registered at: 68 Truro Gardens, Luton, LU3 2AP.
-We originally incorporated as a social enterprise on 31st August 2014 with in the form of a Company Number of 09197133, and then converted later.
+We originally incorporated as a social enterprise on 31st August 2014 in the form of a Company Number of 09197133, and then converted later.